Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Avoid Tanning Beds

 Tanning beds emit concentrated UV radiation that penetrates the skin deeply, accelerating the formation of freckles, age spots, and other signs of aging.
-Instead of using tanning beds, which increase the risk of skin cancer, consider using sunless tanning products for a safer alternative.
+Instead of using tanning beds, which increase the risk of skin cancer, consider sunless tanning products for a safer alternative.
 Embracing your natural skin tone can also help prevent unnecessary UV exposure and the associated skin damage.

 Incorporate Antioxidants Into Your Routine